passivestar/substance-tools/README.md

 - Substance Painter Path (in case it wasn't automatically detected)
 - Texture output folder name.
 Default is `textures`
-- Texture Set Name Regex - Regular expression used to determine the texture set name by the texture file name.
-Usually the texture set name goes first and is separated from other info by the first "_".
-Default value is `(.+?)_`

 # Supported Substance Versions